How Might Counselling Help You?

 Integrating Reflexology and Counselling

-I also offer integrated reflexology and counselling sessions.
-This approach typically comprises weekly sessions that will include 30 minutes of reflexology followed by 50 minutes of counselling, although there is flexibility around the frequency of the reflexology and where in the session it takes place, as well as how the time is apportioned.
+Believing in an holistic approach, I therefore offer integrated reflexology and counselling sessions.
+This way of working typically comprises weekly sessions that include 30 minutes of reflexology followed by 50 minutes of counselling, although there is flexibility around the frequency of the reflexology and where in the session it takes place, as well as how the time is apportioned.

 Reflexology is known to offer relief from tension and anxiety and is conducive to improved mood and relaxation.
 Stress, anxiety and other psychological issues frequently manifest as physical symptoms, which relaxation may help to ease.

-Thus, using reflexology with counselling may benefit the overall process and the rate at which it is found to be effective.
+Thus, using reflexology with counselling may benefit the overall process.
 A sound professional relationship is particularly important in this kind of 1:1 work.

-Some more commonly used creative counselling approaches such as art, drama and storytelling seem to encourage the process of change and development in therapy - and I believe that this also applies to the appropriate use of reflexology.
+Some more commonly used creative counselling approaches such as art, drama and movement seem to support the process of change and development in therapy - and I believe that this also applies to the appropriate use of reflexology.